 If you do a Google search, you find a lot of opinions, but the only thing that is clear is that we are each made in a very different way, and two people of 1.92m can be very different when it comes to riding a bike.

 In my particular case, I am hesitating between size L (58) and size L/XL (61).
-I have used the www.competitivecyclist.comI can do this by introducing my particular measures and selecting the use of the bicycle (road), and the type of use I want to give it ("competitive" or racing).
+I have used the www.competitivecyclist.comI entered my particular measurements and selected the use of the bike (road), and the type of use I want to give it ("competitive" or racing).
 And these are the data obtained.

 And these are the geometry data in the two sizes between which I am hesitating.
 I have noted on the right the measurements that I can transfer directly from one place to another, which are: seat tube size, top tube size and stem size.